fhemstra/minimal-thesis-luebeck/template/texts/tutorial.typ

 - Relations: $<$, $>$, $!=$, $approx$
 - Functions: $sin$, $cos$, $tan$, $log$, $exp$

-== Acronyms
+== Abbreviations
-Typst supports acronyms like this: #abbr.pla[PDE] are important in mathematics.\
+Typst supports abbreviations like this: #acr("PDE") are important in mathematics.\
-Note that a list of all acronyms shall be written in `texts/acronyms.typ`.
+Note that a list of all abbreviations shall be written in `texts/abbreviations.typ`.

 == Enumerations and bullet points
 Enumerations are written like this: